When you make an appointment, know that:

 A fireplace can smoke for any number of reasons:

-– the fire is too big for your fireplace, the liner is the wrong size for your chimney
+- The flue is the wrong size for your chimney

 For more information: https://www.csia.org/homeowner-resources/why-is-my-fireplace-smoking/